Does a 2011 Hyundai Sonata Take Synthetic Oil

 The recommended oil type for a 2011 Hyundai Sonata 2.4 is 5W-30 synthetic motor oil.
 This oil type provides superior protection against engine wear and helps improve fuel economy.
 If you live in an area with extreme temperatures, it’s also a good idea to use 5W-40 synthetic motor oil.

-This will help protect your engine from thermal breakdown during summer months.
+This will help protect your engine from thermal breakdown during the summer months.

-If you’re the owner of a Hyundai Sonata from 2011 or newer, then at regular intervals, you’ll need to reset the oil life indicator.
-This is a maintenance light that lets you know when it’s time to change your oil, and it’s important to keep on top of this routine maintenance in order to prolong the life of your engine.
+If you own a 2011 Hyundai, you’ll need to reset the oil light at regular intervals.
+This alerts you when it’s time to change your oil, and keeping up with this routine maintenance is crucial to prolonging your engine’s life.
 Here’s a step-by-step guide on how to reset the oil life indicator on your Hyundai Sonata:

 1. Start by turning the ignition key to the “On” position without starting the engine.
 2. Use the arrows on your steering wheel controls to scroll through the menu options until you see “Oil Life Reset” selected on the screen.
 3. Once “Oil Life Reset” is highlighted, press and hold down the OK button for about 5 seconds until you see “Reset Complete” appear on the screen.